grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/05 k6 Options/02 Reference.md

 ## Config

-Specify the config file in JSON format to read the `options` values.
-If the config file is not specified, k6 will look for `config.json` in the `loadimpact/k6` directory inside the regular directory for configuration files on the operating system.
-Default config locations on different operating systems are:
+Specify the config file in JSON format.
+If the config file is not specified, k6 looks for `config.json` in the `loadimpact/k6` directory inside the regular directory for configuration files on the operating system.
+Default config locations on different operating systems are as follows:

 |OS|Default Config Path|
 |---|---|